 Hey there, future financial wizards!
-I’m Doug, and while I usually chat about camping and RV lifestyles, today we’re setting up camp in the world of financial literacy, specifically for college students.
+I’m Darren, and while I usually chat about camping and RV lifestyles, today we’re setting up camp in the world of financial literacy, specifically for college students.
 College can be a whirlwind of experiences, and it’s also the perfect time to build a strong financial foundation.
 Let’s dive in and explore what you should know.

 Understanding Your Financial Journey